mfornos/awesome-microservices/README.md

 - [Canary Release](http://martinfowler.com/bliki/CanaryRelease.html) - Technique to reduce the risk of introducing a new software version in production by slowly rolling out the change to a small subset of users before rolling it out to the entire infrastructure and making it available to everybody.
 - [CAP Theorem](http://blog.thislongrun.com/2015/03/the-cap-theorem-series.html) -  States that it is impossible for a distributed computer system to simultaneously provide all three of the following guarantees: Consistency, Availability and Partition tolerance.
 - [Cloud Design Patterns](https://msdn.microsoft.com/en-us/library/dn600223.aspx) - Contains twenty-four design patterns that are useful in cloud-hosted applications.
 Includes: Circuit Breaker, Competing Consumers, CQRS, Event Sourcing, Gatekeeper, Cache-Aside, etc.
-- [Hexagonal Architecture](http://alistair.cockburn.us/Hexagonal+architecture) - Allows an application to equally be driven by users, programs, automated test or batch scripts, and to be developed and tested in isolation from its eventual run-time devices and databases.
 - [Microservice Architecture](http://martinfowler.com/articles/microservices.html) - Particular way of designing software applications as suites of independently deployable services.
 - [Microservices and SOA](http://www.oracle.com/technetwork/issue-archive/2015/15-mar/o25architect-2458702.html) - Similarities, differences, and where we go from here.
 - [Microservices – Please, don’t](http://basho.com/posts/technical/microservices-please-dont/) - Critical advice about some problems regarding a microservices approach.